phanumat/Documentation/device-type-developers-guide/overview.rst

 Overview
 ========

-The SmartThings architecture provides a unique abstraction of devices from their distinct capabilities and attributes in a way that allows developers to build applications that are insulated from the specifics of which device they are using.
+The PEA HiVE architecture provides a unique abstraction of devices from their distinct capabilities and attributes in a way that allows developers to build applications that are insulated from the specifics of which device they are using.
 For example, there are lots of wirelessly controllable “switches”.
 A switch is any device that can be turned On or Off.

 When a SmartApp interacts with the virtual representation of a device, it knows that the device supports certain actions based on its capabilities.